 Each post is from writers who have written for magazines, with details about word length and rate of pay.
 Some posts list how long it took the editor to pay up, and a few note what sort of rights the magazine buys.

-The magazines and newspapers are listed alphabetically, so if you're looking for specific publications they're easy to find.
+The magazines lists and newspapers are shown alphabetically, so if you're looking for specific publications they're easy to find.
 There are multiple entries for many of the magazines listed here.
 This is a good thing: you get a better overall ‘feel’ for the magazine and what it pays from multiple listings.

 There are a few travel magazines listed here.
 The pay rates range from a few cents/word to $2/word.
 There’s something here for everyone, from the beginning freelance writer to the well-published veteran writer who just targets higher paying magazines.